 Front Mission is the first video game in the Front Mission franchise.
-Released on February 24, 1995, the game was a unique title in the turn-based strategy and RPG markets in Japan.
-Set in a near-future version of the planet Earth in the late 21st century, Front Mission's storyline weaved a complex tale of military, political, and technological conspiracy, all centered around a major conflict set in a fictional Pacific Ocean island known as Huffman Island.
-A central focus of this was the inclusion of mecha known as "wanderpanzers" (German for "walking armor") or "wanzers" in short.
+Released on February 24, 1995, the game was a distinctive title in the turn-based strategy and RPG markets in Japan.
+Set in a near-future version of the planet Earth in the late 21st century, Front Mission's storyline weaves a complex tale of military, political, and technological conspiracy, all centered around a major conflict set in a fictional Pacific Ocean island known as Huffman Island.
+A central focus of this is the inclusion of mecha known as "wanderpanzers" (German for "walking armor") or "wanzers" in short.
 This tale was the first of many that would later be revealed as small parts of an overarching serialized storyline running through numerous Front Mission titles.

 Front Mission received a direct port for the Bandai WonderSwan Color on July 12, 2002 in Japan.
 This port came with no new features other than the ability to speed up the battle sequences.
 One year later, a remake of the game titled Front Mission 1st was released for the Sony PlayStation on October 23, 2003 in Japan.
 This remake had many changes and additions, the most notable of which was a second campaign to play the game through.
 Front Mission 1st would later get an enhanced port on the Nintendo DS, with even more changes and additions to the game.
 This version of the game was the only one to be localized into English and was released in North America on October 23, 2007.

 The story of Front Mission is set on a near-future Earth in A.D.
 2090.
 In the early 21st century, a global recession and other worldwide crises forced many nations to set aside their differences and form large regional entities known as supranational unions.
 These large super-states heralded in what was called the "globalization revolution", as many people around the world were willing to move past national boundaries to work for the greater good of mankind.
 However, it would not be long before new wars and conflicts were fought between the supranational unions and their member states.